shwetasharmaeco/dating_app_predictions/README.md

 ## Credits

-Credits to https://github.com/bhattbhavesh91 for oversampling code Credits to https://github.com/stuartxu2 for text cleaning code.
+Credits to https://github.com/bhattbhavesh91 for oversampling code.

+Credits to https://github.com/stuartxu2 for text cleaning code.